pharo-open-documentation/pharo-wiki/General/Refactorings.md

 ## What is refactoring?

 Martin Fowler defines refactoring as: "...
-It is a disciplined technique to restructure an existing body of code, altering its internal structure without changing its external behavior."
+It is a disciplined technique to restructure an existing body of code, altering its internal structure without changing its external behavior" [1](#references).
 This means that before carrying out any type of refactoring in the code it is important to have complete test coverage to demonstrate that the code behavior does not change during the refactoring process.

 ## The most popular refactorings supported by Pharo 8.0